Trip Tips: Mozart to Masekela, summer festivals for all tastes

-June 20 (Reuters) - From picnicking at Glyndebourne to tippling a Riesling in the Rheingau region of Germany, summer is a great time to relax and hear an opera or a favourite jazz performer at festivals anywhere from the Swiss alps to Johannesburg.
+(Reuters) - June 20 (Reuters) - From picnicking at Glyndebourne to tippling a Riesling in the Rheingau region of Germany, summer is a great time to relax and hear an opera or a favorite jazz performer at festivals anywhere from the Swiss alps to Johannesburg.
 Here is a selection highlighted by Reuters journalists.

 Glyndebourne